BartRuSec/ygai/README.md

 # Yet Another Gen AI CLI Tool (ygai)

 A command-line tool written in TypeScript for communication with LLMs via the command line.
-This tool has been created with the help of various LLM models and the Cline VSCode extension.
 The main goal is to experiment with various models and prompts directly from the command line interface using the LangChain.js library.

 ## Prerequisites